AI in Gastroenterology: Innovations in Digestive Health

 AI and Nutritional Guidance

 In digestive health, nutrition plays a key role in managing conditions.
 AI is now being used to offer personalized nutritional guidance.
 For instance, patients with IBS may react to certain foods, but identifying these triggers can be tricky.
-AI-powered apps are being developed to help patients track their symptoms in relation to what they eat.
+AI-powered apps are being developed to help patients track their symptoms about what they eat.
 These tools use machine learning to identify patterns and suggest dietary adjustments.

 AI in Imaging and Radiology